abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 up, they're not noticeable.

 Gorilla glue takes 2-4 hours to be dry enough for handling.
-Glue each cloth panel to it's corresponding EL panel and let it dry.
+Glue each cloth panel to its corresponding EL panel and let it dry.

 Once all three patches are dry, we'll be ready to do the final placement on the back of the jacket.